100 Notable alumni of

 -

 Fahreta Živojinović, known by her stage name Lepa Brena (Serbo-Croatian Cyrillic: Лепа Брена), is a Yugoslav singer, actress, and businesswoman.
-With around 40 million sold records, she is regarded as the commercially most successful recording artist from the former Yugoslavia.
+With around 40 million sold records, she is regarded as the most commercially successful recording artist from the former Yugoslavia.
 Brena is also often credited with creating the turbo-folk genre with her first two albums Čačak, Čačak (1982) and Mile voli disko (1982).

 -